dbp/website/essays/2018-04-19-how-to-prove-a-compiler-fully-abstract.md

 ∀ s1 s2 t1 t2. s1 ↠ t1 ∧ t2 ↠ s2 ∧ s1 ≈ s2 ⇒ t1 ≈ t2
 ```

 (See, I just reversed the implication.
-Need trick!
+Neat trick!
 But now it means something
 totally different).
 One place where this has been studied extensively is by
 security researchers, because what it tells you is that observers in the target
 can't make observations that aren't possible to distinguish in the source.
 Let's